codefresh-support/hybrid-runner-support/README.md

 * Please make sure you add double quotes around the runtime name due to `/` character.

-The 2nd argument is the Kubernetes namespace where you installed venona.
+The 2nd argument is the Kubernetes namespace where you installed your runner.

 Example: